 The History of Vapour Phase Reflow

-VPR ovens have been around for a long time, but they fell out of favour.
-Early machines lost a lot of the vapour phase fluid medium in the process making them environmentally unfriendly and also unhealthy.
+VPR ovens have been around for a long time, but they once fell out of favour.
+Early machines lost a lot of the vapour phase fluid medium in the process, making them environmentally unfriendly and also unhealthy.
 They also had limited temperature profiles available.
 The reflow profile was limited to the vapour phase fluid medium used and the time in the tank.
 Handling through the process was usually manual and they could only process small batches of PCBAs (printed circuit board assemblies).

 Modern VPR machines, however, are entirely enclosed and recover most of the vapour medium.
 Handling is automated and temperature profiles can be monitored and controlled precisely.
 As a result, Electronic Manufacturers are now taking advantage of this reflow soldering method for its simple and effective process.
-Here at Newbury Electronics, we selected and installed an IBL BLS 420 VPR machine because of its adaptability to all the type of PCBs we might see.
+Here at Newbury Electronics, we selected and installed an IBL BLS 420 VPR machine because of its adaptability to all the types of PCBs we might see.

 Soldering with VPR

-Reflow soldering of SMD PCBAs may appear simple because all you need do is apply some heat to melt the solder paste.
+Reflow soldering of SMD PCBAs may appear simple because all you need to do is apply some heat to melt the solder paste.
 But there is more to it than that.
 For a good solder joint, all the solder must be melted completely.
-In addition it is essential that PCB pads and the component itself also reach a temperature above the melting point of the solder paste otherwise a cold solder joint will arise, i.e. a failed joint.
+In addition, it is essential that PCB pads and the component itself also reach a temperature above the melting point of the solder paste otherwise a cold solder joint will arise, i.e. a failed joint.
 This has to be done without overheating the components.
 In contrast to other soldering processes, with VPR, heat is transferred by condensing vapour and not by radiation, or forced convection gas or conduction from a soldering iron.